SgtCoDFish/rotate-roots/01-initial-private-pki/README.md

 # Initial Private PKI

-Let's get started!
-With this example, we'll set up a full private PKI in our cluster which is ready to be used in production.
+In this section, we'll set up a full private PKI in our cluster which is ready to be used in production.

 Importantly, though, you _can't_ stop here!
 This is a great start but you need to be able to do rotation to be able to run safely in the long term!